 Kyrie graduated from the Pennsylvania State University with interdisciplinary honors in Architecture (B.Arch) and Art History (B.A.
 Art History).
 After studying abroad in Rome for a semester, she entered the architectural field with a love for historic reinvention and revitalization.
 Her previous work at DAS Architecture and Beyer Blinder Belle provided Kyrie with experience in multifamily residential, adaptive reuse and commercial design.
 Since starting at HMR in 2016, she has been able to focus on her passion for adaptive reuse and historic renovation, with projects including the renovations at the Institute for Advanced Study.
 When not working or studying for her licensure exams, Kyrie can be found playing video games, going to the gym, or exploring her new home of New Jersey.

-Cassie Murray graduated with a Bachelor of Architecture from Rensselaer Polytechnic Institute in 2016 where she was able to experience a semester abroad in India and receive her LEED Green Associate certification.
+Cassie graduated with a Bachelor of Architecture from Rensselaer Polytechnic Institute in 2016 where she was able to experience a semester abroad in India and receive her LEED Green Associate certification.
 After spending a summer creating drawings and 3D models for a firm in Alexandria, Virginia she became interested in historic preservation.
 Cassie joined HMR Architects after graduation and has worked on a number of projects preparing preservation plans and construction documents.
 Cassie currently lives in Lawrenceville, NJ and enjoys spending time working out, playing with her cats, travelling, and reading.

 Suzanne joined HMR Architects in 1995 as the firm’s Business Manager.
 She received her BA in Art History from Brown University in Providence, Rhode Island.
 Suzanne is responsible for the daily financial operations of HMR, including payroll, billing, and monthly and quarterly taxes.
 Additionally, she works closely with the firm’s accountant, oversees IT procedures, and handles personnel.
 Prior to HMR, she worked at Michael Graves and Associates as Mr. Graves’ personal assistant.
 When she is not working, Suzanne enjoys early morning trips to the gym, experimenting with new recipes, reading, and spending time with her two daughters, Leah and Rachel.

-Maheen Ahmed is a graduate of Rider University with a Bachelor of Arts in Graphic Design.
+Maheen is a graduate of Rider University with a Bachelor of Arts in Graphic Design.
 She has gained considerable design and communication experience from her year-long advertising/marketing internship at B-Fair Tutoring, where she worked with the Company Director editing company documents, redesigning the website, creating promotional materials, and sending out e-mail blasts.
 Since joining HMR Architects in April 2016, Maheen is responsible for all administrative and marketing duties which include managing all social media accounts, creating marketing materials, updating HMR’s website and compiling project proposals.
-In her spare time, Maheen loves reading, free writing, and being around her family and friends.
+In her spare time, Maheen loves reading, free writing, going to the movies, and being around her family and friends.